NVIDIA/cumulus-test-drive/guided-tour.md

 - Refer to the step `Run the setup playbook` from Lab1 on the previous page

 **Goals:**
-- Configure switch hostnames on leaf01 and leaf02
 - Configure loopback addresses for leaf01 and leaf02
 - Configure a bond between leaf01 and leaf02
 - Configure a bridge